Wargo/skel/README.md

 # Skel.
 App skeleton for a new app

-Make use of this repo like so:
+This repository is intented to be used as a template for new projects, i.e. you'd ordinarily make use of this repo like so:

 	cd www/apps
 	cake bake newproject -skel /path/to/this/repo

+# Functionality

+It's pretty basic, but includes:

+* Basic user management (register, forgotten password, administration)
+* An admin panel
+* example usage for each of the dependent plugins

 # Dependencies